akielaries/akielaries.github.io/_pages/about.md

   previous work with the DiscoverCCRI research laboratory.
 Video + image manipulation as well as processing using algorithms such as Fast
   Fourier Transform, Gaussian Blur, Discrete Cosine Tranform, and many more.
 Currently a command line tool with future plans for a
   GTK-based GUI.
-  * [RPI-OS](https://github.com/akielaries/RPI-OS) - Operating System for the Raspberry Pi 2 written in C, AArch32 & AArch64 assembly with planned support for the 3 & 4.
+  * [piOS](https://github.com/akielaries/piOS) - Operating System for the Raspberry Pi 2 written in C and ARM assembly with planned support for the 3 & 4.
+  * [cppREPL](https://github.com/akielaries/cppREPL) - Simple C++ interactice shell using incremental compilation.
+  * [i2cscan](https://github.com/akielaries/i2cscan) - A simple I2C utility scanning for available I2C busses and addresses similar to i2cdetect from linux's [i2c-tools](https://git.kernel.org/pub/scm/utils/i2c-tools/i2c-tools.git/).